 By telling you this some of which still upsets me to think about I hope to inspire you to DO.
 I want you to believe.
 I want you to get out there and do what you can’t believe possible.
 If I can YOU can.

-This excerpt was taken from Tamara's team's Facebook page:
+This excerpt was taken from Tamara's team's facebook page at the time.

 "I have tried and tried to write a report about completing the Wildside Adventure Racing in October.
 I just can't get the words I need to explain the whole experience, so, I thought I would use a picture to explain the experience for me.
 This photo says it all to me.
 It is me at the finish line.
 When I look at this photo it shows my exhaustion, it makes me feel the pain I was in BUT when I see this photo it makes me proud of what I achieved, how far I pushed myself.
 It brings back all the good and not so good memories of the whole race.
 Thank you to my wonderful family for supporting me.
 Thank you Rushie for being my teammate.
 Thank you Lloyd's IGA for supplying our food for the race and to TBSM for the bike mechanics work experience.

 will be having my knee reconstructed early next year.
 With some good rehab, fingers crossed, I will be back racing late next year some time."